shaohua0116/demo2program/README.md

     <img src="asset/teaser.png" height="256"/>
 </p>

+We introduce a summarizer module as part of our model to improve the network’s ability to integrate multiple demonstrations varying in behavior.
+We also employ a multi-task objective to encourage the model to learn meaningful intermediate representations for end-to-end training.
 Our proposed model consists three components:
-- **Demonstration Encoder** receives a demonstration video as input and produces an embedding that cap- tures an agent’s actions and perception.
+- **Demonstration Encoder** receives a demonstration video as input and produces an embedding that captures an agent’s actions and perception.
 - **Summarizer Module** discovers and summarizes where actions diverge between demonstrations and upon which branching conditions subsequent actions are taken.
-- **Program Decoder** represents the summarized under- standing of demonstrations as a code sequence.
+- **Program Decoder** represents the summarized understanding of demonstrations as a code sequence.

 The illustration of the overall architecture is as follows.
 For more details, please refer to the paper.

 <p align="center">
     <img src="asset/model.jpg" height="256"/>
 </p>

+Our method is evaluated on a fully observable, third-person environment (Karel environment) and a partially observable, egocentric game (ViZDoom environment).
+We show that our model is able to reliably synthesize underlying programs as well as capture diverse behaviors exhibited in demonstrations.

 \*This code is still being developed and subject to change.